-Settleable solids are solids in water that are heavy enough to sink to the bottom of the collection container.
 SRS evaluates settleable solids in water, in conjunction with routine sediment monitoring, to determine whether a long-term buildup of radioactive materials occurs in stream systems.
+Settleable solids are solids in water that are dense enough to sink to the bottom of the collection container.

-The DOE limits for the radioactivity levels in settleable solids are 5 pCi/g above background for alphaemitting radionuclides and 50 pCi/g above background for beta/gamma-emitting radionuclides.
+DOE limits for the radioactivity levels in settleable solids are 5 pCi/g above background for alpha-emitting radionuclides and 50 pCi/g above background for beta/gamma-emitting radionuclides.
 Accurately measuring radioactivity levels in settleable solids is impractical in water samples with low total suspended solids (TSS).
 In 1995, DOE interpreted the radioactivity levels in settleable solids requirement.
 The interpretation indicated that TSS levels below 40 parts per million comply with the DOE limits.

-To determine compliance with these limits, SRS uses TSS results gathered from radiological liquid effluent locations, National Pollutant Discharge Elimination System outfalls co-located at or near radiological liquid effluent locations, and water quality surveillance locations.
+To determine compliance with these limits, SRS uses TSS results gathered from radiological liquid effluent locations, National Pollutant Discharge Elimination System outfalls colocated at or near radiological liquid effluent locations, and water quality surveillance locations.
 If TSS results are regularly greater than 40 parts per million, SRS will investigate the cause and take additional water or sediment samples, or both, if necessary, to ensure compliance.